Welcome to our SocialBee review.

 This gives you access to one workspace, one user per workspace, five social profiles, 10 content categories, 10 RSS feeds and 1,000 posts per category.

-The Pro plan costs $79/month, which is cheaper than Agorapulse and Sprout Social’s base plans.
+The Pro plan costs $99/month, which is cheaper than Agorapulse and Sprout Social’s base plans.
 This plan gives you access to five workspaces, three users per workspace, 25 social profiles, unlimited content categories and RSS feeds, and 5,000 posts per category.

 SocialBee offers a free, 14-day trial if you’d like to try it out yourself.
 This trial excludes concierge services.
 Those require upfront payments.
+It you subscribe to annual billing you can save 16%.

 SocialBee pros and cons